Beast-Viper/ViperDots-Hyprland/README.md

 ## Installation

-To set up this configuration on your machine, follow these steps:
+Setting up this configuration is a breeze!
+Just follow these steps:

 1. **Clone the repository:**
    ```bash